Home Fixed IncomeCorporate Bonds Corporate Bonds or Stocks: What’s Better?

 Q1.
 Which is better: Corporate Bonds or Stocks?

 This is a very subjective question, which is based on the individual’s risk tolerance and the investment goals that need to be achieved.
 Moreover, corporate bonds have lower risk and income stability which best suits the conservative investors.
 Stocks are highly risky but with higher return potential, thus making it ideal for investors seeking long-term growth.
+Understand the security types of corporate bonds to better assess their suitability based on your risk profile and investment strategy.

 Q2.
 Why would someone buy a bond instead of a stock?